gustavo-ribeiro-santiago/real-time-bus-tracker-rj/README.md

 ## How to Run

-Access Web App [here](gustavo-ribeiro-santiago.github.io/real-time-bus-tracker-rj) or clone this repository and open 'index.html' to run this web app.
+Access web app [here](gustavo-ribeiro-santiago.github.io/real-time-bus-tracker-rj) or clone this repository and open 'index.html' to run this web app on your local machine.

 ## Roadmap of future improvements